dmod73/CalculadoraQuimicaLogHistorial/README.md

 ## 📂 Organización del Código

-- **Código de Dean**:
+- **Código de Dean M Ortiz Diaz**:
-  - Definición de elementos químicos.
   - Función de portada.
+  - Definición de elementos químicos (nombres, símbolos, masas).
+  - Función `mostrarElementos`.
-  - Conversión de masa.
+  - Conversión de masa (Case 2).
-  - Suma de masas atómicas.
+  - Suma de masas atómicas (Case 3).
-  - Manejo del menú de opciones 2, 3 y 4.
+  - Salida y despliegue de historial (Case 4).

-- **Código de Lewis**:
+- **Código de Lewis Diaz**:
-  - Funciones de conversión de temperatura.
+  - Conversión de temperatura (Case 1).
-  - Manejo del historial (`log.txt`).
+  - Manejo del historial de operaciones (`log.txt`).
+  - Captura de hora (`ctime`).

 ## 📄 Uso

 1. Compilar el proyecto con un compilador de C++.
 2. Ejecutar el archivo compilado.
 3. Seguir las instrucciones en pantalla para realizar las operaciones.
-4. Al salir, revisar el archivo `log.txt` para ver el historial completo.
+4. Al salir, revisar el historial mostrado en consola.

-## 👨‍💻 Creado por
+## 🏷️ Versión

+- **Versión 1.0**

+---

+# 🧾 Licencia

+MIT License

+Copyright (c) 2025
-- Dean M Ortiz Diaz
+Dean M Ortiz Diaz, Lewis Diaz

-- Lewis Diaz
+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ---